ArcanaFramework/arcana/docs/source/data_model.rst

 Instead of holding the data directly, data items reference files and fields stored in the data store.
-Before data in remote stores are accessed they need to be cached locally with :meth:`.DataItem.get`.
+Before data in remote stores are accessed they need to be cached locally with :meth:`.DataType.get`.
-Newly created and modified data items are placed into the store with :meth:`.DataItem.put`.
+Newly created and modified data items are placed into the store with :meth:`.DataType.put`.

 :class:`.FileGroup` is typically subclassed to specify the format of the files/directories in the group.
 For example, there are a number common file